 You will have the following options to pay rent:

-A: In the event of a maintenance emergency, please call us at 760-755-1700 ext 5.
-This line is monitored 24/7 to ensure that you have the response you need.
+A: In the event of an afterhours maintenance emergency, please call us at 760-755-1700 and choose the option for an after hours maintenance emergency.
+The line is monitored 24/7 to ensure that you have the quick response that you need.